Galle Face Green: History

 Galle Face Green originally extended over a much larger area than exists today.
 Records indicate that it was bounded to the north by Beira Lake, the ramparts of Colombo Fort and the city's cemetery (established in 1803), to the west by the Indian Ocean, while to the south by the Galle Face Hotel (established in 1864, although the original building on the site was a Dutch villa) and to the east by St. Peter's Church (consecrated in 1821).
 The Galle Face Green was initially laid out by the Dutch as a means to enable their cannons a strategic line of fire against the Portuguese.
 One version of how the name Galle Face is derived, is that it is from the original Dutch name for the fortifications, in that the gateway which gave access to the Colombo Fort was called the Gal Gate, as it faced southwards to Galle and faas means front, so it literally means in front of the fortification that faced toward Galle.
 Another version is it is a corruption of the original name for the area's rocky shoreline, Gal Bokka, Gal being the Sinhalese for rock and that Gal Gate actually meant rock gate.

-In 1856 the then Governor of British Ceylon, Sir Henry George Ward (1797–1860) authorised the construction of a 1 mi promenade along the oceanside of the Galle Face Green, for ladies and children to saunter and ‘take in the air’.
-The promenade was subsequently completed in 1859.
+In 1856 the then Governor of British Ceylon, Sir Henry George Ward (1797–1860) authorised the construction of a 1 mi promenade along the oceanside of the Galle Face Green, for ladies and children to saunter and 'take in the air'.
+The promenade was completed in 1859.

 Horse racing

 Horse racing began in Galle Face in the early 1820s, during the time of the then British Governor Sir Edward Barnes (1776–1838).
 The esplanade in front of the fort, previously a marshy area, was filled with earth and levelled for the purpose.
 The race course was approximately one and a half miles long.
 The area became known as the Colpetty Race Course, and was used for horse races until 1893 when horse racing moved to the Colombo Racecourse.
 The Turf and Sporting Club was also founded in the early 1820s, with the first officially recorded horse racing meet held on the Green in the 1821.

 To view the races a pavilion was erected at the highest point of the green, it was circular in shape, with wooden framework and a thatched cadjan roof.
 As the years went by, the pavilion building was improved, with wooden walls replaced by bricks and made larger.
-A more spacious building, known as the ‘Race Bungalow’, was subsequently built on the same spot.
-In September 1870 a viewing gallery was added, which came to be called the ‘Grand Stand’.
+A more spacious building, known as the 'Race Bungalow', was subsequently built on the same spot.
+In September 1870 a viewing gallery was added, which came to be called the 'Grand Stand'.
 Later a two-storey grandstand was built for members.
 In 1871 the Race Bungalow became the venue for the Colombo Club and since then it was referred to as the Colombo Club building.
 This building still stands today, with all its colonial grandeur, and is now the Crystal Ballroom of Taj Samudra Hotel.